bykimus-prime/restaurant-page/README.md

 2. Once you have cloned this project, you need to install npm and webpack.
 The required dependencies are:
 `npm install webpack webpack-cli --save-dev`.
 This will create the needed node_modules file in your project directory.

-3. Distribution files can be produced using:
+3. The package.json should be configured so that distribution files can be produced using:
-`npx webpack` or your preferred method.
+`npm run build` or your preferred method.

 ### Usage
 ##### Once you are on the homepage, you have three links in the navbar